 1. High school graduation/GED equivalent.

-2. One year experience working with elementary age children in a structured program.
+2. One year experience working with preschool/elementary age children in a structured program.

-3. CPR and Basic First Aid Certification (able to obtain within an agreed/specified period of time).
+4. CPR and Basic First Aid Certification (able to obtain within an agreed/specified period).

-5. Food Handler’s License (able to obtain within an agreed/specified period of time).
+5. Washington State Food Workers’ Card (able to obtain within an agreed/specified period).

-Prefer: Experience working with children in a preschool, before/after school, instructional, or recreational program.
+Experience working with children in a preschool, before/after school, instructional, or recreational program.
 Experience with Civic Rec.
 POS software (receipting).

-Physical Requirements: Driving, walking, running, standing, sitting, squatting, kneeling, ability to lift up to 30 pounds, set up tables/chairs, and constantly interact with children in physical exercise, sports, and games.
-The incumbent must be able to traverse uneven terrain as activities are frequently conducted in an outdoor environment.
+Frequent walking, running, standing, sitting, squatting, kneeling, pushing, pulling, and moving/lifting up to 30 pounds.
+Occasionally transport/set-up equipment tables/chairs.
+Frequent interaction with children in physical activities.
+The incumbent must be able to traverse uneven terrain as some activities will be conducted in an outdoor environment.

 Terms of Employment: These positions have been established for the 2020-2021 school year.
 The program is self-funding.
 Participant enrollment must support program costs.
 Hours worked will be determined by program enrollment.
 Should the Steilacoom Historical School District move from online learning to onsite learning, the positions may be affected.

 Application Procedure: Submit a resume and Town of Steilacoom application to: Town of Steilacoom, Human Resources, 2301 Worthington Street, Steilacoom, Washington 98388.
 Please note on the application the position for which you are applying.
 Applications are also available online at at the following link Employment Application or may be obtained by calling the job line at (253) 983-2590.
-Those applicants whose qualifications most closely correspond to the Town’s needs may be selected to interview.
-Successful candidates must pass a driving abstract review and background check.
+Those applicants whose qualifications most closely correspond to the Town’s needs may be selected to appear before an interview panel.
+Successful candidates must pass a credit check and background check.
 For more information click this link for the Job Description: Instructional Recreation Aide Job Description

 The Steilacoom community actively supports the various local governments and non-profit agencies providing services in Town.
 If you would like to donate your time, talent and energy, please contact one of the following listed on the right side of this page.